 A common misnomer is that chiropractic care treats the symptoms of a condition such as pain, numbness or headache.
-Truly, chiropractic medicine is a functional medicine that addresses and corrects the root cause of the symptom.
-Patients are then offered a mechanical correction, or adjustment, to naturally improve the overall function of the body.
-For example, Low back pain may feel better with Tylenol because Tylenol dulls the perception of inflammation.
-However, this does not mean that Tylenol stops the production of that inflammation.
-If your body mechanics are "grinding gears," a pill cannot physically fix them or put them back in place.
+Truly, chiropractic medicine is a functional medicine that addresses and corrects the root cause of symptoms.
+An adjustment, or mechanical correction, naturally improves the overall function and mobility of the body.
+E.g., Low back pain may feel better with Tylenol because Tylenol dulls the perception of inflammation.
+However, Tylenol does not stop the source of that inflammation.
+If your body mechanics don't move as intended, a pill cannot physically restore their motion or correct their alignment.
 Without correcting the source, pain can continue or return every time the mechanics are stressed.
-Chiropractors inspect the holistic sum of your chain-mechanics to correctly identify the source and offer natural relief without drugs.
+Chiropractors inspect ALL of your chain-mechanics together to correctly identify sources of stress and offer natural, drug-free relief.

 A simple Q&A with a chiropractor may sound similar to this: